 Applications for membership shall be in a form approved by the Council and will be subject to acceptance by the Council who may delegate their powers in this respect to a Management Committee or a sub-committee thereof.

 d.
 Period of Membership

 Membership shall normally commence from 1st September to 31st August.
 At their discretion, the Management Committee may allow a longer period of membership for those joining the Academy for the first time.

 Subscriptions are due on 1st September.
 If payment has not been received by 30th September, membership will be deemed to have been terminated.
 For paid up members, termination may either be at the written request of the member or the Council (via the Management Committee) may terminate membership provided that the member concerned shall have been informed of the proposal to terminate membership and shall have been given a reasonable opportunity to make written representations to the Council before a decision is made.

 A member has no call on the common funds in case of termination.

 4 Organisation structures, meeting and voting

-1. The organisational structure of the Academy shall consist of a general meeting, a Council, a Management Committee including four officers.
-These officers will be a Chairperson, a Vice Chairperson, a Treasurer, and a Secretary.
+1. The organisational structure of the Academy shall consist of a general meeting, a Council, and five officers.
+These officers will be a Chairperson, a Vice Chairperson, a Treasurer, a Secretary, and a Membership Officer.